jdmichaud/preprocessor-loader/README.md

 3 LOG_INFO("Your variable is " + 42);
 ```

-After the execution of webpack, you file will contain:
+After the execution of webpack, your file will contain:
 ``` javascript
 1 'use strict';
 2 const v = 42;